2003 Lithuanian European Union membership referendum: Campaign

 An information campaign on the European Union was begun in 2000 and involved the Elderships of Lithuania and the Catholic Church.
 Opinion polls, which at the end of 1999 had only 29% supporters of the EU, showed a steady rise in support in the years leading up to the referendum.

 Virtually all of Lithuania's major political parties supported membership of the EU and opinion polls as the date approached showed about 65% of voters would vote yes.
 The President of Lithuania Rolandas Paksas, who once competed in aerobatics competitions, flew around Lithuania in his plane performing stunts to raise enthusiasm.
 The campaign was very one-sided with only a poorly organised No campaign based on milk producers, Russian speakers and right wing nationalists.

 Turnout

 The biggest concern for the yes campaign was whether turnout would reach the 50% required for the referendum to be valid.
 After the first day of voting turnout was only 30% and both the President Paksas and Prime Minister Algirdas Mykolas Brazauskas appeared on TV to urge Lithuanians to vote.
 Main reason for worry was that turnout might be as low as in Hungary just a month ago.

 There was a surge in voting on the Sunday with many people voting after church services.
-Lithuanian supermarkets also had a campaign on the second day of voting, offering cheaper beer, chocolate and soap to those who showed they had voted.
+Lithuanian supermarkets also had a campaign on the second day of voting, offering cheaper beer, carbonated soft drink, chocolate and soap to those who showed they had voted.
 In the end there were queues outside some voting booths and turnout was over 60%, safely over the required level.